 Can I use eSIMs safely while traveling abroad for banking?

-Yes. eSIMs enable secure international connectivity.
-Always activate service from trusted carriers, avoid public Wi-Fi, and use a VPN when accessing your mobile banking app for safer transactions abroad.
+Always activate service from trusted providers, avoid public Wi-Fi, and use a VPN when accessing your mobile banking app for safer transactions abroad.

 Are all banks compatible with eSIM devices?